PRESTO TAP OFFS

 FEATURE 01

 Riders are often distracted during their trip, and to make matters worse, the current tap off reminders were audio only and therefore easy to miss on noisy trains.
-I designed a visual trip tracker that displays real-time trip status and reminds riders to tap off before they forget.

 I explored different displays before deciding on a widget, for its ability to customize and deliver instant updates without requiring riders to open the app.